 The Audit Committee assists the Board in overseeing and monitoring the integrity of our financial reporting process, compliance with legal and regulatory requirements and the quality of internal and external audit processes.
 This committee's role and responsibilities are set forth in a charter adopted by the Board, which is available on our website at www.syntapharma.com.
 This committee reviews and reassesses our charter annually and recommends any changes to the Board for approval.
 The Audit Committee is responsible for overseeing our overall financial reporting process, and for the appointment, compensation, retention, and oversight of the work of our independent auditors.
-In fulfilling its responsibilities for the financial statements for the fiscal year ended December 31, 2007, the Audit Committee took the following actions:
+In fulfilling its responsibilities for the financial statements for the fiscal year ended December 31, 2008, the Audit Committee took the following actions:

-- Reviewed and discussed the audited financial statements for the fiscal year ended December 31, 2007 with management and KPMG LLP, our independent auditors; - Discussed with KPMG LLP the matters required to be discussed by Statement on Auditing Standards No. 61, as amended, as adopted by the Public Company Accounting Oversight Board in Rule 3200T, relating to the conduct of the audit; and - Received written disclosures and the letter from KPMG LLP regarding its independence as required by Independence Standards Board Standard No. 1, as adopted by the Public Company Accounting Oversight Board in Rule 3600T.
-The Audit Committee further discussed with KPMG LLP their independence.
+- Reviewed and discussed the audited financial statements for the fiscal year ended December 31, 2008 with management and Ernst & Young LLP, our independent auditors; - Discussed with Ernst & Young LLP the matters required to be discussed by Statement on Auditing Standards No. 61, as amended, as adopted by the Public Company Accounting Oversight Board in Rule 3200T, relating to the conduct of the audit; and - Received written disclosures and the letter from Ernst & Young LLP regarding its independence as required by the applicable requirements of the Public Company Accounting Oversight Board regarding Ernst &Young LLP's communications with the Audit Committee and the Audit Committee further discussed with Ernst & Young LLP their independence.
 The Audit Committee also considered the status of pending litigation, taxation matters and other areas of oversight relating to the financial reporting and audit process that the committee determined appropriate.

-Based on the Audit Committee's review of the audited financial statements and discussions with management and KPMG LLP, the Audit Committee recommended to the Board that the audited financial statements be included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2007 for filing with the SEC.
+Based on the Audit Committee's review of the audited financial statements and discussions with management and Ernst & Young LLP, the Audit Committee recommended to the Board that the audited financial statements be included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2008 for filing with the SEC.